 HTG is a Fiduciary

-When HTG Investment Advisors was founded twenty four years ago, we wanted to be good stewards of wealth.
+When HTG Investment Advisors was founded thirty years ago, we wanted to be good stewards of wealth.
 While no clear standard of care existed at the time, we adopted a fiduciary state of mind.
 In order to ensure that we serve your best interest, we:

 • Learn about you and your goals.